 Bachelor of Landscape Architecture (Honors), University of New South Wales

 Registered Landscape Architect

-Emily Bullock is an Associate in SMM’s New Orleans Office.
-As a Landscape Architect with over 7 years of experience, Emily’s work focuses on planting design, especially the use of native plants, and sustainable landscape design.
+Emily Bullock is a Principal in SMM’s New Orleans Office.
+With over 10 years of experience, Emily’s work focuses on planting design, especially the use of native plants, and sustainable landscape design.
 She has worked on a range of projects that involve comprehensive stormwater management practices and the capture and reuse of water on site.
 Emily skillfully manages a diverse set of projects across all types and scales.
 She is attentive and flexible to the needs of clients while also maintaining a sensitivity to deadlines.
-Emily is also part of Ripple Effect, a team of designers and teachers working together to promote “water literacy” through design-based, standards-aligned curriculum in public schools in New Orleans.

 Master of Landscape Architecture, Louisiana State University

 Bachelor of Arts, Spanish Language, and Literature, Davidson College